Caballero-Arepa/Community-Civs/README.md

 - The civilization doesn't have to be OP.
 Most of the civs in this mod are around the A tier, we still want them to be balanced in the vanilla game.
 - The rest of the community shall influence your civ, maybe in order to balance it further or maybe just for making it even more original.
 - It is suggested (but not mandatory) to follow the vanilla scheme for creating new civs: give them a unique ability, a unique building, and a unique unit.
-- it is whished to all the community members to have a fun time creating their civ, and it is suggested them to make a free use of all their creativity and passion in    this project.
+- It is whished to all the community members to have a fun time creating their civ, and it is suggested them to make a free use of all their creativity and passion in    this project.
 Try to make real the most bizzarre ideas that your mind suggest.

 # Here are the Users with their respective Civilizations